-Renault gets this too, being a Bishop with very poor magic stats, though he has some good equipment.
+Renault gets this too, being a Bishop recruited in the penultimate chapter with very poor magic stats for his level, though he has some good equipment.

 Cecilia from Binding Blade.
 Although Valkryie is a strong class, she's not very powerful, has limited room to grow, and just to rub it in, she takes a massive movement penalty in her first chapter.
 It doesn't help that the previous Mage General was Pent, whose main downside was that he steals all your XP on his recruitment map and is outcompeted by Nino if you put a huge amount of effort into raising her.

 On that note, Nino qualifies as well, for coming at Lv.
 5 unpromoted ridiculously late in the game.
 Magikarp Power or not (her final stats are, on average, the highest in the game), that's a lot of Level Grinding.
-Fans tend to view her and Marcus as the best and worst, or worst and best characters.
+A big fissure between the Broken Base is whether Marcus or Nino is the best or worst unit in the game.
 Marcus is, admittedly, incredibly useful for tasks other than KO-ing units despite, statistically, having the worst stats in the game.